vircadia/vircadia-native-core/BUILD_WIN.md

 Now, you should have a full build of High Fidelity and be able to run the Interface using Visual Studio.
 Please check our [Docs](https://wiki.highfidelity.com/wiki/Main_Page) for more information regarding the programming workflow.

-Note: You can also run Interface by launching it from command line or File Explorer from %HIFI_DIR%\build\interface\Debug\interface.exe
+Note: You can also run Interface by launching it from command line or File Explorer from %HIFI_DIR%\build\interface\Release\interface.exe

 ###Troubleshooting

 For any problems after Step #6, first try this:
-* Delete the highfidelity repository
+* Delete your locally cloned copy of the highfidelity repository
 * Restart your computer
 * Redownload the [repository](https://github.com/highfidelity/hifi)
 * Restart directions from Step #6